ketan70/DBMS-Blueprint-for-Hotel-Order/README.md

-# DBMS-k-hotel-mangement-system
+# DBMS-Hotel Management System
 ## DBMS project manage the hotel registration system and employee registration system

-Developing a DBMS-based hotel management system to streamline operations and improve guest experiences.
-The system will allow for efficient management of rooms, reservations, billing, and guest information.
-Utilizing [insert database management system you're using], the system will provide real-time data for decision-making and facilitate communication between various departments within the hotel.
-With a user-friendly interface and robust security features, the hotel management system will enhance operational efficiency and elevate the guest experience.
+###This is a hotel management system built using HTML, Python, Django, SQLite, and Bootstrap to streamline operations and improve guest experiences.

+## Technologies Used
+HTML |
+Python |
+Django |
+SQLite |
+Bootstrap

+##Features

+Room management system for efficient management of rooms and reservations.
+Employee management system for managing staff data and scheduling shifts.
+Billing system for generating invoices and processing payments.
+Guest information management system for storing guest data and managing check-ins and check-outs.
+Customizable reporting system for generating real-time data for decision-making.
+User-friendly interface and robust security features to ensure data privacy and system reliability.